MikeM711/Image-To-HTML-Text/README.txt

 How to use:
 1) Inside the "input_images" directory, add the image you would like to read text from.
-2) When you instantiate an ImageOCR class, provide the name of the file and the file extention inside the constructor as a String (ex: "my_image.jpg").
+2) When you instantiate an ImageOCR class object, provide the name of the file and the file extention inside the constructor as a String (ex: "my_image.jpg").
 3) Read the image using the read_image method.
 This method will store the resulting text inside its own output_text attribute.